-The Midpen Parking Area Design Guidelines (Guidelines) are intended to apply throughout the design process-during the conceptual site location feasibility study phase and throughout the development of design and construction plans.
+The Midpen Staging/Parking Area and Trailhead Design Guidelines (Guidelines) are in alignment with and complement existing Midpen policies and guidelines that guide public access projects.
+The Guidelines focus on providing a framework for ensuring appropriate open space and natural/rural aesthetic character and design elements are integrated into Midpen preserve parking and trailhead staging area.
+These Guidelines are intended to apply throughout the design process-during the conceptual site location feasibility study phase and throughout the development of design and construction plans.
 They provide a shared understanding of Midpen's expectations to staff and design consultants.
 They also serve as a tool for the Board to use in evaluating and approving proposed parking area design plans.